python-discord/bot/bot/resources/tags/venv.md

 ```
 Packages can then be installed to the virtual environment using `pip`, as normal.

 For more information, take a read of the [documentation](https://docs.python.org/3/library/venv.html).
+Your editor may also have venv integration, in which case you should check out your editors documentation.
+Here's the docs for [VSCode](https://code.visualstudio.com/docs/python/environments#_select-and-activate-an-environment) and [PyCharm](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html)

+There are also tools such as [poetry](https://python-poetry.org/docs/basic-usage/) and [pipenv](https://pipenv.pypa.io/en/latest/) you can use for managing creation of venvs as well as project dependency management, among other things